openrport/openrport/docs/content/plus/no25-plus-introduction.md

 capabilities that can be individually enabled and configured.

-The first release of Rport Plus initially supports a single additional capability for SSO/OAuth via one of either GitHub, Microsoft, Google or Auth0.
+The first release of Rport Plus initially supports a single additional capability for SSO/OAuth via one of either GitHub, Microsoft or Auth0.

 ## Configuration